 There are many different ad types to choose from.
-You can promote your website, get people to like, comment and share a pos.
-Build up your fan page with more likes, promote a mobile app, and other types.
+You can promote your website, and get people to like, comment, and share a post.
+Build up your fan page with more likes, promote a mobile app and other types.

-One of the best things about the Facebook ad system is their wide variety of targeting options.
-You can target by geo location, demographics (age, gender, education, and others), interests (hobbies, interests, pages liked, etc.), behaviors (using certain operating systems, for example), connections (reach friends of your fans, for example), and even custom audiences to retarget your own customers.
+One of the best things about the Facebook ads system is its wide variety of targeting options.
+You can target by geolocation, demographics (age, gender, education, and others), interests (hobbies, interests, pages liked, etc.), behaviors (using certain operating systems, for example), connections (reach friends of your fans, for example), and even custom audiences to retarget your customers.

 Some More Social Media Buying Ads-

 Instagram has a pretty good system for ads.
 They let you see what your ad will look like as you create it.
 Making it easy to know what users will ultimately see in their feeds.
 Unfortunately, Instagram ads are currently only available to larger companies, but they claim to be expanding soon.

 LinkedIn ads are primarily good for advertising in the business and marketing arenas.
 But you could, if you got creative, tie other types of markets into the system profitably.
 You can target a wide variety of demographics.
 You can target based on education, job function, industry, job title, and more.